Skip to content

 method = METHODS_DICT[method]

-gdf_patches[key_added] = method(embeddings, **method_kwargs)
+element.obs[key_added] = method(element, **method_kwargs)